JanssenProject/home/development.md

 ```

 ### 4. This step is only needed if we need to run build and tests on another machine.
-Also its not needed if we deploy CA cert into CE instalation.
+Also its not needed if we deploy CA cert into Janssen instalation.

 Import self signed http cert into java truststore.